wormhole-foundation/wormhole-docs/tutorials/by-product/wormhole-sdk/usdc-via-cctp.md

 # Transfer USDC via CCTP and Wormhole SDK

+You can find the complete project code for this tutorial in the [Wormhole's demo GitHub repository](https://github.com/wormhole-foundation/demo-cctp-transfer){target=\_blank}.

 ## Introduction

 In this guide, we will show you how to bridge native USDC across different blockchain networks using [Circle's Cross-Chain Transfer Protocol](/learn/messaging/cctp/){target=\_blank} (CCTP) and [Wormhole’s TypeScript SDK](https://github.com/wormhole-foundation/wormhole-sdk-ts/tree/main){target=\_blank}.